romanz/electrs/doc/usage.md

 ## Docker-based installation from source

+**Important**: The `Dockerfile` is provided for demonstration purposes and may NOT be suitable for production use.
+The maintainers of electrs are not deeply familiar with Docker, so you should DYOR.
+If you are not familiar with Docker either it's probably be safer to NOT use it.

 Note: currently Docker installation links statically

 Note: health check only works if Prometheus is running on port 4224 inside container